-As the building shows potential nesting opportunities for protected birds, it would be required that if works are conducted between March and September (Nesting season can vary year by year) a pre site inspection would be required with supervision of building demolition.
+No nesting birds were observed however, it would be required that if works are conducted between March and September (Nesting season can vary year by year) a pre-site inspection would be required with supervision of building demolition.

 No bat species were visually recorded within the buildings at any time.